adrenaline96/IBAN-Manager-Library/README.md

-# IBAN-Manager-API (2.0)
+# IBAN-Manager-Library (2.0)
-API to generate check digits for artificial IBANs and check validity of IBAN codes.
+Library to generate check digits for artificial IBANs and check validity of IBAN codes.

 Dependencies: